 The complete opposite of his older brother in every aspect.
 Maybe apart from being an early teether.

-Poofy The Cat
+Poofy The Cat (the oldest baby)

 Poofy the Fluffy Cat is a white fuzzy Ragdoll, who thinks he’s a dog or human.
 Incredibly clumsy, but he’ll follow everyone around.